-Afterward, I read the fellowship from the above that says: “One must recognize that every word God says will be fulfilled and accomplished, but man cannot recognize or see them all.
+Afterward, I read a sermon that says: “One must recognize that every word God says will be fulfilled and accomplished, but man cannot recognize or see them all.
 Because the fulfillment of God’s words can certainly not match what man imagines completely and will sometimes be concealed by many external appearances, and man cannot easily discern them; only God knows how the words of God shall be fulfilled.
 There are some things in which the fulfillment of God’s words can be seen clearly by mankind, and some in which it is not easy to see clearly, so mankind should not base their conclusions of whether or not God’s words have been fulfilled on their own imaginations.
 Even those with a comparatively better understanding of the truth cannot see entirely clearly how every word of God is fulfilled.
-The things in which man can see clearly the fulfillment of God’s words are very limited because man can never fathom God’s wisdom.
-How any word of God’s is fulfilled is entirely down to Him to define and it all contains God’s wisdom—so how can man fathom it?” (“A Fundamental Change in Viewpoint Is a Sign of Truly Understanding the Truth” in Annals of the Fellowship and Arrangements of the Work of the Church I).
-Reading that passage, I suddenly thought of Jonah.
-The evil of the people of Nineveh reached Jehovah, and God sent Jonah to Nineveh to call out “Yet forty days, and Nineveh shall be overthrown” (Jonah 3:4).
-But Jonah wasn’t willing to do as Jehovah had bid because he knew that Jehovah God had grace and mercy, had abundant love and was not given easily to wrath.
-Jonah feared that, if he went and proclaimed as Jehovah had bid, then after 40 days if God did not bring calamity on the people of Nineveh, they would say he was a liar and a cheat.
-Several thousand years later, I was going through this whole process that can be seen recorded in the Bible.
+The things in which man can see clearly the fulfillment of God’s words are too limited because man can never fathom God’s wisdom.
+How any word of God’s is fulfilled is entirely down to Him to define and it all contains God’s wisdom—so how can man fathom it?” (“A Fundamental Change in Viewpoints Is a Sign of Truly Understanding the Truth” in Collection of Sermons—Supply for Life).
+Reading that passage, I suddenly thought of the story of Jonah as recorded in the Bible.
+At that time, the evil deeds of the people of Nineveh reached Jehovah God, and God sent Jonah to Nineveh to call out “Yet forty days, and Nineveh shall be overthrown” (Jon 3:4).
+And so Jonah went to Nineveh to proclaim what would happen in accordance with what Jehovah God had commanded.
+But the facts as people saw them at that time were such that, before Jonah came to make his proclamation, the city had always been peaceful and all had always been well, and they had not seen any indication that Jehovah God wanted to destroy their city.
+But the truth was that, as far as the righteous disposition of Jehovah God was concerned, the people of Nineveh were too corrupt and so God had to destroy them.
+Yet God had mercy on them and loved them, and so He made Jonah go into the city and tell them to repent.
+Later, God saw that they did indeed repent and so, with a merciful heart, He withheld the calamity that would have destroyed them.
+If they hadn’t repented, then God would have done even as He had said: After 40 days, the city of Nineveh would have been overthrown!
+This is how the situation developed at that time, but those involved back then could not possibly have understood or seen all this.
+Today, several thousand years later, I was going through this whole process recorded in the Bible.
 I knew clearly that, at that time, God indeed wanted to destroy the city of Nineveh, but because of their repentance He did not do so.
-But if I had been someone living in Jonah’s age, who did not know what Jonah had been through and all I saw was that all was well in Nineveh, would I then have thought Jonah was a liar and a cheat?
+But if I had been someone living in Jonah’s age, when I saw that all was well in Nineveh, would I then have thought Jonah was a liar and a cheat?
+Would I then have doubted the genuineness of God’s words?
 I certainly would have.